South Leith Parish Church: Siege of Leith

 In the following year, 1560, the English fleet and troops arrived at the invitation of Protestant Lords of the Congregation to lay siege to Leith in order that the French might be persuaded to leave.
-The church was damaged by English artillery fire, and thia was probably when the eastern parts were destroyed.
-The French and the English troops did leave under the terms of the Treaty of Edinburgh.
-This agreement shifted the allegiance of Scotland from Catholic France to Protestant England.
+The church was damaged by English artillery fire, and this was probably when the eastern parts were destroyed.
+The French and the English troops did leave under the terms of the Treaty of Edinburgh, although the treaty was never formally ratified.

 The consequences of the treaty and the peace that followed made enormous changes to the role of this church.
 Nearby Restalrig Church was the parish church.
 That church could trace its history back to events in the year 700 when Saint Rule and Saint Triduana had arrived in Scotland.
 Triduana had stayed on in Scotland and when she died the church of Restalrig was founded at that place.
 Now however feelings had changed and by the order of the General Assembly that church was razed to the ground and this church, although damaged, became the new church of the parish of Leith.
 The church became the de facto Parish Kirk for South Leith after Restalrig Kirk, which up until then had served that community, was demolished by order of the newly formed General Assembly.

-The form of worship at the church was also changed in from Roman Catholic to Presbyterian, as a consequence of the Reformation.
+The form of worship at the church was also changed from Roman Catholic to Presbyterian, as a consequence of the Reformation.
 The church came under the ministry of David Lindsay who became the Bishop of Ross.